 Succulent plants have parts that are thickened or fleshy in order to store water.
 Succulents are also commonly considered “ornamental plants,” having grown in popularity in recent decades due to their unique appearance.
 The plants are also popular for their hardiness, as they require little maintenance to survive indoors.

 Are succulents poisonous to cats?
-These 5 are
+Avoid these 5 succulents if you have cats or dogs

 While the sap of this common household plant is used for sunburns and other medicinal purposes, it’s also quite toxic to cats and dogs.
 If ingested, your pet may display signs of poisoning such as vomiting, diarrhea, and lethargy.